Cygnus-Alpha/cygnus-sdk-sample-web/README.md

 - `themeName` (ThemeName, optional): The name of the theme to be applied.
 Possible values are `"light"`, `"dark"`, `"blue"`, `"red"`.
 - `showWaitingMessages` (boolean, optional): Show or hide the waiting messages, default is `false`.
 - `waitingMessages` (object, optional): Custom messages to be displayed while the chatbot is processing the message. `waitingMessages` is an object with three properties: `initial`, `mid`, and `late`.
 Each property is an object with two properties: `time` and `message`.
 The `time` property is the number of seconds to wait before displaying the message.
 The `message` property is the message to be displayed.
+- `initialInfoText` A custom message that will be displayed when the chatbot is first initialized, such as a greeting.
+- `initialPrompts` Predefined response options for the user.
+These are likely shown as buttons or suggestions within the chat.
+- `initialCameraPrompts` This can be a specific set of prompts related to the camera or capturing images, possibly shown to the user if the bot needs to interact with the camera.
+- `showLoaderOnly` A setting to control whether only a loader (like a loading spinner or indicator) is shown to the user while waiting for a response.
+- `customBanner` Custom HTML code for a banner that might be displayed within the chatbot interface, offering flexibility to include more advanced layouts or content like images, links, or special styling.
 - `enableLogger` (boolean, optional): Enable or disable logging, default is `false`.
 - `customPayload` (object, optional): Additional data to be sent with each message.